microsoft/nni/docs/en_US/Compressor/Pruner.md

         ...
 ```

 The above configuration means that there are 5 times of iterative pruning.
 As the 5 times iterative pruning are executed in the same run, LotteryTicketPruner needs `model` and `optimizer` (**Note that should add `lr_scheduler` if used**) to reset their states every time a new prune iteration starts.
 Please use `get_prune_iterations` to get the pruning iterations, and invoke `prune_iteration_start` at the beginning of each iteration. `epoch_num` is better to be large enough for model convergence, because the hypothesis is that the performance (accuracy) got in latter rounds with high sparsity could be comparable with that got in the first round.
+Simple reproducing results can be found [here](./LotteryTicketHypothesis.md).

 *Tensorflow version will be supported later.*